sc-martel93/recipe-book/README.md

 - Remove Create from explore recipes
 - Make exlore show every recipe (Sort by most liked)
 - Remove delete and edit buttons from explore

+-- CREATE 404 NOT FOUND PAGE ON SERVER!!!!!!!
+-- Handles if no connection to server on registration